janis91/ocr/README.md

 ## Disclaimer
 The software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+## Note
+The version 3 and earlier versions are not supported/maintained anymore by the author.
+So for asynchronous background processing please fork the repository and use the "not-maintained" branch to work on improvements.
+The author wasn't able to support it because of too much effort.